hashgraph/hedera-improvement-proposal/HIP/hip-28.md

 * Greenwashing
 * Overall lack of trust.

-This is where a solution based on a PWE, such as the Guardian, is a sensible approach to ameliorate the issue with the current processes.
+This is where a Guardian type solution that leverages a PWE, is a sensible approach to ameliorate the issue with the current processes.
 The dynamic PWE can mirror the standards and business requirements of regulatory bodies.
-In particular, the Guardian’s PWE offers carbon markets the ability to operate in a fully auditable ecosystem by including:
+In particular, the Guardian solution offers carbon markets the ability to operate in a fully auditable ecosystem by including:
 * W3C Decentralized Identifiers (DIDs)
 * W3C Verifiable Credentials (VCs)
 * W3C Verifiable Presentations (VPs)